krzkaczor/babel-plugin-tailcall-optimization/README.md

 ## Known issues
 Currently when plugin detects function creation within tailcalled function it does not optimize it.
 It's releated to this bug in old babel implementation:  https://phabricator.babeljs.io/T6869

+It does not work for mutual recursive functions.
+I guess it's not super big problem - even JVM does not do this.